• Recipes Index

 • Contact

-March 12, 2015 24 Comments
+March 12, 2015 26 Comments

 How to Make Your Own Deviled Egg Carrier in Five Minutes

-How-to-make-a-deviled-egg-carrierLearning How to Make Your Own Deviled Egg Carrier in Five Minutes is the best five minutes you can spend today.
-So, tell me I’m not the only one who has had a bad experience trying to transport deviled eggs without a real deviled egg tray.
-Those little eggs are just so slippery, they always end up sliding into each other and getting all messed up.
+Learning How to Make Your Own Deviled Egg Carrier in Five Minutes is the best five minutes you can spend today.
+So tell me I’m not the only one who has had a bad experience trying to transport deviled eggs without a real deviled egg tray.
+Those little eggs are just so slippery.
+They always end up sliding into each other and getting all messed up.

 Basically, even though I love deviled eggs, I only make them about twice a year because I just can’t bring myself to purchase a real deviled egg carrier, not only because I’m cheap, but because I don’t want to store it the other 363 days of the year that I’m not using it.

-I’ve finally found the answer, thanks to some GENIUS at my last church pot-luck.
+I’ve finally found the answer thanks to some GENIUS at my last church potluck.

-What you need to make a Deviled Egg Carrier:
+Supplies to make a Deviled Egg Carrier

 • 2 empty egg cartons